jawahermut/iron-final-Project/README.md

 ## SetUp
 The setUp for the project is need to follow the following steps:
-* Open Spring initilizer
-* Add dependencies such, Spring web,Spring Data JPA, MySQL Driver
-* Other dependencies add later : Spring validation, lombok
 * install Angular
+* Create component
+* set the router
+* set service
+* create logic for retrieving, deleting, modifying

 ## Technologies Used
 * [Java Development Kit (JDK)](https://www.oracle.com/java/technologies/javase-downloads.html): The programming language used for the backend development.